 The story of Elijah and the widow at Zarapheth illustrates this.
-On the surface the narrative seems to focus on the widow and her situation and the Prophet's dilemma is far from hers.
-The prophet is fed by air and nourished by a brook while the widow searches in the streets for what is unavailable to her at home.
-It is not that Elijah has abundance for a withering brook is far from a flowing stream and a raven's lunch far from a grocery store.
-Yet Elijah has a certain security, one which can't exist for a woman in that day without a husband, older son, or a wealthy family.
+On the surface the narrative seems to be focused on the widow and her situation and the Prophets dilemma is far from hers.
+The prophet is fed by air and nourished by a brook while the widow searches in the street for what is unavailable to her at home.
+It is not that Elijah has abundance for a withering brook is far from a flowing stream and a raven's lunch far from brad of heaven.
+Yet he has a certain security there, one which can't exist for a woman in that day without a husband, older son, or a wealthy family.
 Change does not take place in this narrative until the prophet is forced to leave the place he had begun to call home, a place that has sustained him, in order to enter a world that would remain to him otherwise foreign.
-We are called to enter the lives of others as did the Prophet Elijah and not just wait for them to enter ours.
-It is only when we enter and listen attentively to every story that we are able to speak life therein.
+We are called to enter into their lives like the Prophet Elijah and not just wait for them to enter in ours.
+It is only when we enter in and listen attentively to every story that we are able to speak life therein.

 This understanding makes the gospel more than a message to be preached to the lost, it is also a lifestyle to be embodied by the believer.
 If the gospel is the good news that there is life even in death, this must be affirmed by our actions.
 For the widow, Elijah affirmed this by his presence and by his prayers.
 Elijah's prayer to God was a plea that God not let his presence be contradictory to the gospel already proclaimed.
-It was in this moment that his words alone lost power if they were not accompanied by grace from above.
+It was in this moment that his words alone lost power if they were not accompanied with life from above.
+The chaplain seeks not only to teach the grace of Christ but also to be the body for Christ, to bring the peace that patients seek in the chapel to them in the unit- their home.

-The chaplain seeks not only to teach the grace of Christ but also to be the body of Christ, to bring the peace that patients seek in the chapel to them in the unit (their home).
 I often recall the story of Zacchaeus, who had heard of the presence of Jesus but was unable to meet him.
-His climbing a tree to see Jesus suggests his desire to see one who was completely different than himself.
-To his surprise, Jesus invites Zacchaeus to come down so that he might abide in his (Zacchaeus') house.
+His climbing on the tree suggests his desire to see one who was completely different than himself.
+To his surprise, Jesus invites Zacchaeus to come down so that he might abide in his house.
 This request by Jesus to enter his home was not only startling to Zacchaeus but to all the disciples and those who knew who Zacchaeus was.
 They knew how he made his living.
-I imagine the rabbis had preached to him for years about social justice.
-Yet I doubt in all those years if Zacchaeus had many dinner guests.
-Even his friends probably kept their distance out of fear for their reputation.
-But on this day Jesus desired to know him, from the ground up, in his lowly state of manipulation and deceit.
+I imagine the rabbis had preacher to him for years about social justice.
+Yet I doubt in all those years Zacchaeus never had many dinner guest.
+Even his friends probably kept a distance out of fear of their reputation.
+But on this day, Jesus desired to know him form the ground up, in his lowly state of manipulations and deceit.
 Jesus, who really did not have a home, enters into the home of Zacchaeus.
-I always wondered what Jesus said for Zacchaeus to change so dramatically; but Luke doesn't tell us.
+I always wondered what Jesus said for Zacchaeus to behave so drastically, but Luke doesn't tell us.
 Perhaps Jesus said nothing at all.
-I'd like to believe It was just his presence in Zacchaeus' home that was a sign to Zacchaeus that here is someone who, despite who I am and what I have done, has come to dwell with me.
+I'd like to believe it was just his presence in Zacchaeus' home that was a sign for Zacchaeus that here is someone who, despite who I am and what I have done, has come to dwell with me.